-Estimates of direct investment are mainly derived from quarterly and annual inquiries by the ONS and the Bank of England, the combined results of which are published periodically in National Statistics First Releases and Business Monitor MA4; the latter provides geographical analyses.
+Estimates of direct investment are mainly derived from quarterly and annual inquiries by ONS and the Bank of England, the combined results of which are published periodically in National Statistics First Releases and publication MA4; the latter provides geographical analyses.

-Information on property transactions is obtained by the Inland Revenue, the Office for National Statistics and the Bank of England.
-Some of this is published in Financial Statistics, and that relating to transactions by insurance companies and pension funds, in Business Monitor MQ5.
-From 2003 Inland Revenue have ceased to collect this data, and from this point the data should be regarded as being of lower quality.
+Information on property transactions is obtained by HM Revenue and Customs, the Office for National Statistics and the Bank of England.
+Some of this is published in Financial Statistics, and that relating to transactions by insurance companies and pension funds, in publication MQ5.
+From 2003 HM Revenue and Customs have ceased to collect this data, and from this point the data should be regarded as being of lower quality.